-Intangible assets, other than goodwill, have finite useful lives.
+Intangible assets have finite useful lives.
 The current amortisation charges for intangible assets are included under depreciation and amortisation expense per the statement of comprehensive income.
-Goodwill has an indefinite useful life.

 The intangible Asset - Customer Contracts is expected to have a finite useful life of 3 years.
 It has been amortised on straight line basis over 3 years.